 In the field at the top of the FaceTime window, enter the email address or phone number of the person you want to call.
 You may need to press Return.

 If you have a card for the person in the Contacts app, you can just enter the person’s name.
 For information about adding contacts, see Add contacts while using FaceTime.

 To make a call with multiple people (Group FaceTime), repeat step 2 until all participants are listed.

-Note: Group FaceTime is available with the macOS Mojave 10.14.3 Supplemental Update or later, or iOS 12.1.4 or later.
-This feature may not be available in all regions.
+Note: Group FaceTime is available with the macOS Mojave 10.14.3 Supplemental Update or later, iOS 12.1.4 or later, or iPadOS.
+This feature may not be available in all countries or regions.
 See the Apple Support article About the security content of macOS Mojave 10.14.3 Supplemental Update.

 To start the FaceTime call, click the Video button or the Audio button (or use the Touch Bar).

 If you click the Audio button and you’re set up to make phone calls on your Mac, you can choose whether to make a FaceTime audio call or a phone call.
 When you’re in an audio call or a phone call, the camera is automatically off.